 - For most of the meetings you attend there will be papers that you will need to read beforehand.
 These papers can be quite detailed and take time to read and understand

 - If you are elected as a chair, spokesperson or member of the Cabinet, the role can be very demanding as you will take responsibility for some of the council’s expenditure each year

 - If you are a member of a political party there will be additional calls on your time to attend political group meetings.
 Political groups require their members to attend group meetings in advance of council meetings and possibly training events/seminars organised by the political party

 There is no salary for being a councillor.
 However, you will be paid an allowance to reimburse you for time and expenses incurred whilst on council business.
 For more information about the Members’ Allowance Scheme please see Part 6 of the Council Constitution.

 - You will have access to fully equipped members’ rooms and meeting rooms based at the council offices.
-All rooms have facilities for both formal and informal use, telephones, computers and printers.
+All rooms have facilities for both formal and informal use

 If you are working, by law your employer must allow you to take a reasonable amount of time off during working hours to perform your duties as a councillor.
 The amount of time off will depend on your responsibilities and the effect of your absence on your employer's business.
 You should discuss this with your employer before making the commitment.